amponsahh/complicatedMedium/README.md

 [![S1](https://raw.githubusercontent.com/namponsah/complicatedMedium/main/resources/screenshots/complicatedMedium-screenshot.png)]()

 **Disclaimer:** <br />
-_complicatedMedium_ is a private clock face that is yet to be published on the Fitbit store and therefore has not been submitted for rigourious testing and review by Fitbit staff; while I do have confidence and faith in my work (evidenced by the fact that I am currently using the clock face), I am obliged to inform you to use this clock face at your risk and that I accept no responsibility for any damages or costs incurred.
+_complicatedMedium_ is a private clock face that is yet to be published on the Fitbit store and therefore has not been submitted for rigorous testing and review by Fitbit staff; while I do have confidence and faith in my work (evidenced by the fact that I am currently using the clock face), I am obliged to inform you to use this clock face at your risk and that I accept no responsibility for any damages or costs incurred.
 Hope you like it!